flaviofrancisco/python/README.md

 # python
-The files found in this repository were created only for learning propose and may not follow the best practices in code development.
+The files found in this repository were created only for learning and practice propose and may not follow the best practices in code development.